sebbekarlsson/PHPFlask/README.md

 > The goal of this project is to be able to write
 > flask-like applications in PHP.

+## Installation
+> Clone down the repository inside your project
+> (preferably as a submodule)

+> And then:

+        cd PHPFlask/
+        composer instsall

+> And then in your project:

+        require_once('PHPFlask/src/index.php');

 ## Blueprint example:

         class FruitsBP extends Blueprint {